zor-cell/InputReader/README.md

 ### TODO
 - [x] Support for 2d array inputs
 - [x] Support for CCC level detection
-- [x] Support for recursive folder search (just one level at the moment)
+- [x] Support for recursive folder search
 - [x] Support for specification of file types or names to be used or ignored as input
 - [ ] A Debugger to prettify debug output and show more information with specific data types
 reverse engineering?